 People ask, “should I stop playing everything I am used to playing, until I get rid of all my bad habits”?
-Well, if you have a lot more discipline than I have, go ahead and do that!
-If you can stand not making music for months, go ahead, but I don’t recommend it.
+That depends on a number of things:

-I prefer to be wise like the Buddha, and take the Middle Path.
+Another approach would be to take the Middle Path.
 This is the one I have chosen, and I will describe it for you.

-First, if you are using my book, "The Principles Of Correct Practice For Guitar", begin to do all the Foundation Exercises, because they will start to undo the foundation of ALL your bad habits.
-Do them every day for perhaps ten minutes.
-If you are not using my book, get all you can from my essays, and apply those approaches, experiment with them, and elaborate upon them, and adapt them to new situations.
+First, begin to do all the Foundation Exercises, because they will start to undo the foundation of ALL your bad habits.
+Do them every day for perhaps ten minutes at least, or anywhere up to half your available practice time.

-Second, after coming to an awareness of the existence of a "bad habit", develop an understanding of HOW it got there.
-What WEREN'T you doing that allowed that situation to develop.
-Of course, it always reduces down to something you weren't aware of that you should have been paying attention to, and paid more intense attention to during practice.
+Second, as you practice, and come to an awareness of the existence of a “bad habit”, develop an understanding of HOW it got there.
+What weren’t you doing that allowed that situation to develop.
+Of course, it always reduces down to something you weren’t aware of that you should have been paying attention to, and paid more intense attention to during practice.
 An example would be a finger sticking up in the air while another is playing.

-Third, absolutely spend a good amount of time in practicing REVERSING that habit.
-Practice in a new way, where you make sure you DO what you weren't doing before.
-Analyze the essence of that bad habit, extract it from it's musical context, and perhaps make up "auxiliary exercises" based on the essence of it.
+Third, absolutely spend a good amount of time in practicing reversing that habit.
+Practice in a new way, where you make sure you do what you weren’t doing before.
+Analyze the essence of that bad habit, extract it from it’s musical context, and perhaps make up “auxiliary exercises” based on the essence of it.
 Use all the practice techniques that I teach (in “The Principles” and in “Beyond The Basic Practice Approach”) to effectively begin this process of reversal.

 Fourth, make sure the reversal of the habit is actually beginning to take place.
 This means we make sure that our practice is effective.
 If it’s not, go back to steps One and Two and Three!

-Fifth, take up one of your usual pieces of music where that habit has been showing itself by producing UNWANTED RESULTS, and we begin to practice IT in the same careful way that you did the exercises you were using to change the essence of the bad habit.
+Fifth, take up one of your usual pieces of music where that habit has been showing itself by producing unwanted results, and begin to practice it in the same careful way that you did the exercises you were using to change the essence of the bad habit.

 For instance, the process may go like this:

-I notice the finger responsible for playing that note is the third finger.
+3. I notice the finger responsible for playing that note is the third finger.
 It is not getting to the note because it is going up in the air in reaction to the second finger being used right before it in that particular scale passage.
-In other words, it is tensing in reaction to the movement of it’s neighboring finger, and I have not been paying attention to it.
-I realize this is a bad habit that pervades my playing, a third finger that tenses up in reaction to the use of the second finger.
+In other words, it is tensing in reaction to the movement of its neighboring finger, and I have not been paying attention to it.
+I realize this is a bad habit that pervades my playing.
+I have a third finger that tenses up in reaction to the use of the second finger.

-Now I know I have to work on something very fundamental.
-I have to work on the behavior of my third finger, and change the way it reacts to it’s neighbor being used, the second finger.
+4. Now I know I have to work on something very fundamental.
+I have to work on the behavior of my third finger, and change the way it reacts to its neighbor, the second finger, being used.
 If I can get down to the matter with that degree of specificity, that degree of clarity and focus, I am in a position to cause major Vertical Growth.
 If I can change the way that finger is behaving in that situation, I will see many playing problems I am having in other pieces of music begin to “melt”, and eventually disappear.

-I must find a way of practicing that movement that DOES NOT ALLOW the bad action to occur.
+5. I must find a way of practicing that movement that does not allow the bad action to occur.
 Principled Players know that means using Posing, No Tempo Practice, and the Basic Practice Approach, all done with the proper intense focus.